Michigan governor orders urgent response to lead crisis

 Benton Harbor, a predominantly Black and mostly low-income community of 9,700, is in Berrien County, 100 miles (160 kilometers) from Chicago.

 For three years, measurements have detected lead levels well above 15 parts per billion, the federal threshold for taking action.
-Following the Flint water crisis, Michigan put in place the nation’s strongest lead-in-water regulations.
+Following the 2014-15 Flint water crisis, Michigan put in place the nation’s strongest lead-in-water regulations.
+But advocacy groups, including the Benton Harbor Community Water Council, recently urged the Biden administration to help — alleging that city and state actions, including corrosion-control measures, had been poorly implemented and ineffective.

-Lead can disrupt children’s brain development, causing learning and behavior problems.
-Adults also can suffer nervous system and kidney damage.
+Republicans, including one seeking to run against her in 2022, criticized the governor for not attending the news conference and accused her of waiting too long to act.

+Whitmer’s directive says residents must continue to have access to free bottled water indefinitely.
+State officials must provide residents with clear, up-to-date information about the harmful effects of lead exposure, the replacement of lead service lines and lead data results.

 Follow David Eggert at https://twitter.com/DavidEggert00